-During the public consultations we presented eleven preliminary concepts to gather public input.
+During the public consultations we presented eleven preliminary council and ward structure options.
 The concepts included a broad range of options, including council sizes ranging from 8 to 5 as well as ward and at large systems.
 The preliminary options were developed based on our research along with feedback received during stakeholder interviews.